Technologicat/unpythonic/doc/macros.md

 If you want to set a default global `postproc`, which is used when no local `postproc` is in effect, this too is configured in the `TestConfig` bunch of constants in `unpythonic.test.fixtures`.

 The `with testset` construct comes with one other important feature.
-The nearest dynamically enclosing `with testset` catches any stray exceptions or signals that occur within its dynamic extent, but outside a test.
+The nearest dynamically enclosing `with testset` **catches any stray exceptions or signals** that occur within its dynamic extent, but outside a test construct.

 In case of an uncaught signal, the error is reported, and the testset resumes.

-In case of an uncaught exception, the error is reported, and the testset terminates (because the exception model does not support resuming).
+In case of an uncaught exception, the error is reported, and the testset terminates, because the exception model does not support resuming.

 Catching of uncaught *signals*, in both the low-level `test` constructs and the high-level `testset`, can be disabled using `with catch_signals(False)`.
 This is useful in testing code that uses conditions and restarts; sometimes allowing a signal (e.g. from `unpythonic.conditions.warn`) to remain uncaught is the right thing to do.